timbocgn/ESPLogger/README.md

 ### Bootstrap

-* Close the bootstrap switch for more than 10 seconds.
-The system reboots...
+* Close the bootstrap switch (which means pulling the GPIO pin to H" on system boot).
+The system reboots into bootstrap mode...
 * The LED will blink in a 500ms on - 2500ms off sequence, which indicated that the build in access point is up and running
-* Connect your system to this AP's IP-Address - the password is "let-me-in-1234"
+* Connect your system to this AP's IP-Address - the password is "let-me-in-1234".
+Typically the IP address of the ESP in this mode is 192.168.4.1
 * Go to the configuration page, provide your WLAN access point SSID (press 'Scan' to get a list) and provide the password
 * Reboot the system (power off and on)
 * When the LED blinks in a 100ms on - 100ms off - 100ms on - 2700ms off fashion, the system is connecting to your AP
 * When the LED blinks in a 100ms on - 2900ms off fashion, the system is connected to your AP

-You can configure the GPIO on which the switch is expected in the IDF menuconfig parameters

 ### Access the web interface